 Critical Control Point (HACCP)

 All information on this page is current and was last reviewed by the division on October 16, 2013.

 Hazard Analysis and Critical Control Point (HACCP) is a systematic approach to controlling foodborne illness.
 The Division of Hotels and Restaurants has incorporated this approach into its educational and regulatory efforts for public food service establishments.
 HACCP has been approved by the U. S. Food and Drug Administration.

-By virtue of a grant awarded by the FDA (Grant #FD-R-001905-01), the division and LearningSomething.com, Inc. produced the "Street HACCP CD."
-A copy of this CD is available upon request to the division.
+By virtue of a grant awarded by the FDA (Grant #FD-R-001905-01), the division and LearningSomething.com, Inc. developed "Street HACCP."
+The software can be downloaded directly here (unzip and run the executable file 'Street_HACCP.exe').

 - US Food and Drug Administration (FDA)